Oliver-Tautz/ISY_MUSIC/new_venues_overview.md

 :exclamation: **Mentions 'signal processing', which is good :)**

 * Have latex template
+* 10/12 page limit
+* "A paper may not be included in the proceedings if the requirements are not met, or if the registration fee is not received by the deadline of the submission (...)"

 ## [MLIS 2022 : 4th International Conference on Machine Learning and Intelligent Systems](http://www.machinelearningconf.org/SubmissionInstructions)